 The author shares the links to his books, tweets quotes, and retweets compelling posts from other Twitter users on his profile.

 Clear, informative, and interesting.
 Check it out.

 Sometimes it can be challenging to find the strength and motivation to develop a unique Twitter page.
 So feel free to use this list as a source of inspiration for creating your profile.

-And if you're just interested in literature and want to keep up to date with the latest developments, then you can follow authors on Twitter to have the best source of information about writers and their work.
-Also, you will surely be able to meet new authors and discover something exciting!
+And if you're just interested in literature and want to keep up to date with the latest developments, follow authors on Twitter to have the best source of information about writers and their work.
+Maybe you’ll connect with new authors and discover something exciting!